 The most talked-about debt instrument since its launch is RBI Bonds due to its popularity.
-In the current scenario of falling interest rates of fixed income schemes of commercial banks, RBI Bonds are considered as better options and favorite among senior citizen investors.
-In today’s article, we will cover RBI Bonds’ 2022 interest rate.
+In the current scenario of falling interest rates of fixed-income schemes of commercial banks, RBI Bonds are considered better options and favorites among senior citizen investors.
+In today’s article, we will cover RBI Bonds 2023 Interest-Rate

 The salient features of RBI Bonds are:

-- It’s 100% risk free investment as backed by RBI of India.
+- It’s a 100% risk-free investment as backed by the RBI of India.

 - Maturity is 7 years from the investment date.
 However, premature withdrawal is allowed for senior citizens.

-- Bonds are not meant for trading in secondary market.
-Neither these bonds can be used as collateral for loan with any banking or financial institution.
+- Bonds are not meant for trading in the secondary market.
+Neither of these bonds can be used as collateral for a loan with any banking or financial institution.

-- Bonds will be exempt from the the wealth tax.
+- Bonds will be exempt from the wealth tax.

 - RBI Bonds are not transferable from one individual to another.

 RBI Bonds are a hot favorite among senior citizen investors and are ideal to park the lump sum amount.
 In addition, you get half-yearly returns at a floating rate.
-Special privilege is given to senior cadre investors as the lock-in period is on a higher end.
-Therefore, premature redemption is allowed to this investor category as per below age bracket:
+Special privilege is given to senior cadre investors as the lock-in period is higher.
+Therefore, premature redemption is allowed to this investor category as per the below age bracket:

 |Age Bracket||Lock-in Period|